murphywaggoner/CaseStudiesInR/README.md

 ## Additional Case Studies

-Other case studies to use are listed here.
+Other case study sources besides those in this repository are listed here.
 This author is happy to accept recommendations for other detailed cased studies to list here.

 ### Cleaning and visualizing genomic data